apatelCSE/spotify-python/README.md

 The Anthology of...
 ===================

-A simple script that takes every song ever released by your favorite artist and creates a Spotify playlist filled with their works.
+A script that takes every song ever released by your favorite artist and creates a Spotify playlist filled with their works.

 How to Run on Your Device
 -------------------------